-The EEC notes that the programme fills a gap in the Cypriot higher education landscape by providing an opportunity for students who otherwise might not be able to enrol in a master's programme.
+The EEC notes that the programme fills a gap in the Cypriot higher education landscape by providing an opportunity for students who otherwise might not be able to enrol as it is the first exclusively online LLB programme in Cyprus.
 It does so by ensuring that the mode of teaching is flexible catering to students with competing professional/familial commitments and responsibilities as well as due to its lower fees in comparison to the competitors on the market.
 Thus, there is a clear social function for the programme, which facilities access to education for disadvantaged groups in Cyprus and beyond.